MeteoSwiss/opendata/docs/c-climate-data/c8-climate-scenarios.md

 import TabItem from '@theme/TabItem';
 <Tabs queryString="download-options" groupId="download-options">
     <TabItem value="browser" label="Manual download via STAC Browser">
-    Users that prefer to use a web interface to browse and download individual files can use the STAC Browser for [DAILY LOCAL](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025?.language=en) and [DAILY-GRIDDED](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025-grid?.language=en).
+    Users that prefer to use a web interface to browse and download individual files can use the STAC Browser for [DAILY-LOCAL](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025?.language=en) and [DAILY-GRIDDED](https://data.geo.admin.ch/browser/#/collections/ch.meteoschweiz.ogd-climate-scenarios-ch2025-grid?.language=en).
     </TabItem>
     <TabItem value="R" label="Download using R">
     The script below shows how one could use the R language with the `rstac` library to query the STAC API and download files.